Environmental Engineering (BSE)

 - air quality monitoring and air pollution control technology;

 - analysis of fate and transport of pollutants;

 - design and operation of water and wastewater treatment systems;

 - remediation of contaminated soil, sediment, and water; and

 - water quality, water conservation, and water reuse.

 In recognition of the interdisciplinary nature of environmental engineering challenges, the degree incorporates courses from other programs in the Fulton Schools of Engineering including Chemical Engineering and Environmental Resources Management.
-Engineering courses build on strong foundation in chemistry, biology, geology, physics, and mathematics.
+Engineering courses build on a strong foundation in chemistry, biology, geology, physics and mathematics.
 Courses cover fundamental engineering concepts applied to environmental processes and environmental engineering design, as well as applied learning experiences including required internship or research experience and capstone design course.

 Environmental Engineering, BSE

 A major map outlines a major’s critical requirements, elective and required courses, and optional course sequencing to help students stay on the right track to graduation.